gvwilson/browsercast/CONTRIBUTING.md

 As a result, we have opted for the slides to snap into view to eliminate the dependencies on device and browser scroll handling.

+Things to improve:
+- Add next and previous arrow onto the UI so users can choose to click those to navigate.
+- Add a progress bar to let the user know how far along they are through the slides.
+- Make compatible with other mobile devices

 ### Audio Playback Bar